Comment on page

 .

-Deterministic token partitioning allows you to use subject-based addressing to deterministically divide (partition) a flow of messages where one or more of the subject tokens make up the key upon which the partitioning will be based, into a number of smaller message flows.
+Deterministic token partitioning allows you to use subject-based addressing to deterministically divide (partition) a flow of messages where one or more of the subject tokens is mapped into a partition key.
+Deterministically means, the same tokens are always mapped into the same key.
+The mapping will appear random and may not be fair

 , you can partition those messages over 3 partition numbers (buckets), using the partition(number of partitions, wildcard token positions...)